ihernandezvelarde/SimpleApp_iOS/README.md

 This is a simple application that contains [Kimetsu No Yaiba](https://es.wikipedia.org/wiki/Kimetsu_no_Yaiba) characters and their information.

-* In the top of the main screen you will find an app bar with the title of the application followed by a table view where the different characters will appear with an image and a short description.
+* On top of the main screen you will find an app bar with the title of the application followed by a table view where the different characters will appear with an image and a short description.

 * You can access the complete information of the character pressing on each of them.
 This will take you to detail view in which you will see an image, base data and  a button that takes you to his wikipedia information page.